tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/SamplesWindowsForms_CodeWorkspace.md

 ![Image](WinFormCodeSamplesExplorer.jpg)

-9. Any remaining Notifications warnings should go away if you close Visual Studio Code and then start it again and re-open Samples_WPF.code-workspace.
+9. Any remaining Notifications warnings should go away if you close Visual Studio Code and then start it again and re-open Samples_WindowsForms.code-workspace.